fdistor/angel_autoapplier/README.md

 - Error handling when job data does not exist
 - Error handling when URL is not valid
-- Give user option to not input a cover letter and handle if scenario where a job requires a cover letter
+- Give user option to not input a cover letter and handle scenario where a job requires a cover letter
-- Input the cover letter value than type it out
+- Input the cover letter value than type it out (speeds up the process)
 - Send follow-up emails after a week (or user specified)